near/nearcore/docs/practices/rust.md

 # Rust 🦀

-This short chapter collets various useful general resources about the Rust programming language.
+This short chapter collects various useful general resources about the Rust programming language.
 If you are already are familiar with Rust, skip this chapter.
 Otherwise, this chapter is for you!